Home NewsRegulations & Licenses Singapore’s enhanced anti-money laundering bill highlights the threat of weapons funding

 FATF, the Global Money Laundering and Terrorist Financing Watchdog.

 According to the government, it wants to improve the efficiency of the laws that are in place to combat the “evolving criminal landscape”.
-This will be done by granting more power to its LEAs and improving the processes relating to AML.
+This will be done by giving more power to the law enforcement agencies and improving the processes related to AML.

 This bill is the result of three days’ discussions in Singapore by the FATF, although Singapore does not appear on the FATF black list or gray list which could require action or more monitoring.